liebechaos/lcv-home/content/activity/readinggroup.md

 draft: false
 ---

 Join our group and follow discussions [here](https://wald.liebechaos.org/channel/readinggroup)
+We meet the first Monday of the month

 ## #1: LIEBE
 18th of June 2020